-- Prevention efforts that are evidence based, relevant and address the range of systemic issues that reduce people’s capacity to make positive choices to enhance their health, mental and wellbeing;
+- prevention efforts that are evidence based, relevant and address the range of systemic issues that reduce people’s capacity to make positive choices to enhance their health, mental health and wellbeing; and

 The following was highlighted:

-- Participatory action research approaches provide an effective mechanism for involving Indigenous families and communities in developing, implementing and evaluating programs.
-Programs that adopt participatory action research (PAR) tend to be more culturally responsive to local contexts and foster a culturally safe environment for program participants.
+- participatory action research approaches provide an effective mechanism for involving Indigenous families and communities in developing, implementing and evaluating programs.
+Programs that adopt participatory action research (PAR) tend to be more culturally responsive to local contexts and foster a culturally safe environment for program participants; and

-These key findings have informed the development of the CBPATSISP Evaluation Framework and aim to ensure the effective and culturally responsive implementation of Fifth National Mental Health and Suicide Prevention Plan, and which recognises the need and importance of community-focused, holistic and integrated approaches to suicide prevention that sit alongside intervention strategies that reduce the likelihood of suicide and related problems over the life-span.
+These key findings have informed the development of the CBPATSISP Evaluation Framework and aims to ensure the effective and culturally responsive implementation of the Fifth National Mental Health and Suicide Prevention Plan, which recognises the need and importance of community-focused, holistic and integrated approaches to suicide prevention that sit alongside intervention strategies that reduce the likelihood of suicide and related problems over the life-span.

 The National Review of Mental Health Programmes and Services (2014) examined a range of influences relevant to Indigenous suicide prevention initiatives and services.
 These influences included efficacy and value, duplication and gaps in services and programs, and the specific challenges of service access for Indigenous peoples living in regional, rural and remote Australia.
 The report identifies the value and importance of systemic, community-based approaches to suicide prevention that involves initiating multi-level and multi-sectoral prevention models in communities in collaboration with the key stakeholders in those communities.
 Finally, the report recommended bolstering the availability and capacity of both community and culturally responsive primary health care services to support and respond to the mental health and social and emotional wellbeing needs of individuals, families and communities.